cunarist/rinf/README.md

 ## 🐦 Why Use Flutter?

 While Rust is a powerful language for high-performance native programming, its ecosystem for building graphical user interfaces is far from being mature.
-Though it already has some GUI frameworks like `iced`, `egui`, `gtk-rs`, and others, it doesn't compete with extensive support and smooth development experience that Flutter provides.
+Though Rust already has some GUI frameworks, they don't compete with extensive support and smooth development experience that Flutter provides.
 It's only Flutter that compiles to all 6 major platforms from a single codebase.

 Flutter is a powerful and versatile framework that has gained immense popularity for building cross-platform applications with stunning user interfaces.
 It provides declarative pattern, beautiful widgets, hot reload, convenient debugging tools, and dedicated packages for user interfaces right out-of-the-box.